dastagg/fixascii/README.md

 As the name inplies, it works with ASCII text.
 I'm not really sure if it also works with UTF-8 or UTF-16 but I have been using it for awhile and have never had any problems.
 I didn't really pay attention to the encoding.
 Your mileage may vary.

+It does require the utility programs zip and unzip to be installed and available.